Deliciously cool and creamy Vegan Onion Garlic Dip. It's full of sweet roasted garlic & caramelized onion flavour & perfect for your next party!

 - 1 teaspoon dried thyme , you can use fresh instead if you have it and feel free to add more if you want a stronger type flavour

-Preheat oven to 400°F.
+- Preheat oven to 400°F (200°C).

-Bake in the oven for around 40 minutes.
+- Bake in the oven for around 40 minutes.
 After this time check it.
 It should be really soft if you give it a squeeze.
 Give it another 5 minutes or so if it's not.
 Once completely soft remove from the oven and allow to cool in the foil.

-Once the onion is really soft and starting to go golden, add the sugar (optional but recommended for a more caramelized result) and stir well then continue to cook for another 5 minutes or so until a deep golden brown then remove from the heat and set aside.
+- Once the onion is really soft and starting to go golden, add the sugar (optional but recommended for a more caramelized result) and stir well then continue to cook for another 5 minutes or so until a deep golden brown, then remove from the heat and set aside.

-Add the tofu, nutritional yeast, white miso, vinegar and salt to a blender.
+- Add the tofu, nutritional yeast, white miso, vinegar and salt to a blender.

-Add the thyme and the rest of the onion and stir to distribute.
+- Add the thyme and the rest of the onion and stir to distribute.
 If you prefer it completely smooth you can blend all the onion up into it.
 I like having some of the golden strands through mine for texture.

-Optional : Garnish with more caramelized onion or some fresh thyme leaves.
+- Spoon into a serving dish and garnish more more caramelized onion or some fresh thyme leaves.